Learning Multimodal Embeddings for Traffic Accident Prediction and Causal Estimation: Data Collection Procedure

 We construct the road network using the OSMnx Street Network Dataverse dataset.
 For each state, we load street networks at multiple administrative levels, including cities, counties, neighborhoods, census tracts, and urbanized areas.
 These individual networks are then concatenated to form a comprehensive statewide road graph.

 From the raw data, we extract a list of nodes and edges.
 For each node, we retain the node ID along with its geographic coordinates (latitude and longitude).
-For each edge, we record the start node ID, end node ID, one-way or not, the corresponding road type, and the length of the road.
+For each edge, we record the start node ID, end node ID, whether it is one-way, the corresponding road type, and the road length.